Marco Polo: Allegations of exaggeration

 The sinologist Paul Pelliot thought that Polo might have served as an officer of the government salt monopoly in Yangzhou, which was a position of some significance that could explain the exaggeration.

 It may seem unlikely that a European could hold a position of power in the Mongolian empire.
-However, some records prove he was not the first nor the only one.
+Some records prove he was not the first nor the only one.
 In his book, Marco mentions an official named "Mar Sarchis" who probably was a Nestorian Christian bishop, and he says he founded two Christian churches in the region of "Caigiu".
 This official is actually mentioned in the local gazette Zhishun Zhenjian zhi under the name "Ma Xuelijisi" and the qualification of "General of Third Class".
-Always in the gazette, it is said Ma Xuelijsi was an assistant supervisor in the province of Zhenjiang for three years, and that during this time he founded two Christian churches.
-In fact, it is a well-documented fact that Kublai Khan trusted foreigners more than Chinese subjects in internal affairs.
+In the gazette, it is said Ma Xuelijsi was an assistant supervisor in the province of Zhenjiang for three years, and that during this time he founded two Christian churches.
+It is a well-documented fact that Kublai Khan trusted foreigners more than his Chinese subjects in internal affairs.

 Stephen G. Haw challenges this idea that Polo exaggerated his own importance, writing that, "contrary to what has often been said ...
 Marco does not claim any very exalted position for himself in the Yuan empire."
 He points out that Polo never claimed to hold high rank, such as a darughachi, who led a tumen – a unit that was normally 10,000 strong.
-In fact, Polo does not even imply that he had led 1,000 personnel.
+Polo does not even imply that he had led 1,000 personnel.
 Haw points out that Polo himself appears to state only that he had been an emissary of the khan, in a position with some esteem.
 According to Haw, this is a reasonable claim if Polo was, for example, a keshig – a member of the imperial guard by the same name, which included as many as 14,000 individuals at the time.

 Haw explains how the earliest manuscripts of Polo's accounts provide contradicting information about his role in Yangzhou, with some stating he was just a simple resident, others stating he was a governor, and Ramusio's manuscript claiming he was simply holding that office as a temporary substitute for someone else, yet all the manuscripts concur that he worked as an esteemed emissary for the khan.
-Haw also objected to the approach to finding mention of Marco Polo in Chinese texts, contending that contemporaneous Europeans had little regard for using surnames, and a direct Chinese transcription of the name "Marco" ignores the possibility of him taking on a Chinese or even Mongol name that had no bearing or similarity with his Latin name.